Punta Gorda/Englewood Beach—The Charlotte Harbor Gulf Island Coast—is internationally renowned as one of the world’s top

 Charlotte Harbor, Florida’s second-largest open-water estuary, is formed by the blending of saltwater from the Gulf of Mexico with freshwater from the Peace, Myakka, and Caloosahatchee rivers.
 This creates an ecologically important breeding ground for numerous fish species such as tarpon, snook, redfish, barracuda, cobia, sharks, grouper, and many others.
-We treasure our fisheries and environment, and have a growing number of fishing guides completing their Florida Friendly Fishing Guide certification, which demonstrates their commitment to preserving the future of Florida’s fisheries through sustainable boating and fishing techniques.
+We treasure our fisheries and environment, and have a growing number of guides completing the Florida Friendly Fishing Guide certification, which demonstrates their commitment to preserving the future of Florida’s fisheries through sustainable boating and fishing techniques.

 Deep-sea, back-bay, and flats fishing bring dedicated anglers to the Charlotte Harbor area in search of their own personal records or International Game Fish Association world records.